zealscott/MiniProject/README.md

-# MiniProject
+# MyProject
-Mini project that can be done for beginner
+project that I have done